 July 2003: On July 2, 2003, citing state budget problems, Moody's downgraded the University's General Obligation DSC bond ratings to "Aa3" from "Aa2" consistent with its action on the State General Obligation bond rating.
 The good news was that Moody's confirmed UConn's Special Obligation (non-SCRF) bond ratings at "Aa3".
-Moody's also briefly downgraded the University's

-1998 Special Obligation Bonds secured by the state's SCRF to "A1" following a general downgrade of any bonds backed by the state's SCRF but then upgraded the University's 1998 Special Obligation Bonds back to "Aa3" on July 14, 2003.
+Moody's also briefly downgraded the University's 1998 Special Obligation Bonds secured by the state's SCRF to "A1" following a general downgrade of any bonds backed by the state's SCRF but then upgraded the University's 1998 Special Obligation Bonds backed by the state's SCRF but then upgraded the University's 1998 Special Obligation Bonds backed by the state's SCRF but then upgraded the University's 1998 Special Obligation Bonds back to "Aa3" on July 14, 2003.